Arondondon/lighthouse-test/filecoin.md

 As you can see from the example, there are two types of storage to choose from: `ipfs` and `filecoin`.
 If this argument is not specified, `ipfs` is used by default.

-To get more information about using FileCoin see [LINK TO CLI DOC]() or use `-h` option in any command to see a detailed description.
+To get more information about using FileCoin use `-h` option in any command to see a detailed description.